mattpardee/drop/README.md

 Drop is a platform that runs small "plugin" applications.
-It can be used for internal tooling or as a simple collection of JS-powered applications (JS on the client and Node.js on the server)
+It can be used for internal tooling or as a simple collection of JS-powered applications (JS on the client and Node.js on the server).

 To install: